dhurlburtusa/shortcuts/blender/blender-notes.md

 # Blender Notes

+## Organization

+Scenes are a way to organize your work.
+Each blend-file can contain multiple scenes.

 ## Shortcuts

-- Open Add dialog: Shift + A
+- Open Add menu: Shift + A
 - Set 3D rotation center: Option + Middle Click